 The high altar in the chapel of the Miraculous Medal, Paris.

 Moeder van Altijddurende Bijstand

 The shrine of Our Lady of Perpetual Help in the church of Our Lady in Amsterdam, the Netherlands.
 The icon was brought to Amsterdam from Rome in the late 19th century.

-A vintage postcard of the interior of the chapel of Our Lady of the Oak in Meerveldhoven, the Netherlands.
+A copy of the icon of Our Lady of the Snows in Markt Rettenbach, Bavaria.

 A vintage photograph of the interior of the church of the Discalced Carmelite monastery located on the slopes of Mount Carmel, Israel.
 It is dedicated to Our Lady Star of the Sea.

 Religious hermits have lived on Mount Carmel since the 12th century, in imitation of the prophet Elijah.
 In the 13th century the patriarch of Jerusalem approved their written rule of live, which marked the beginning of the Order of the Brothers of Our Lady of Mount Carmel, better known as the Carmelites.